Mon – Sun: 24/7 Plumbing

 Coffee is a beloved beverage, but its grounds are notorious for causing clogged drains.
 Despite the ease of putting coffee grounds down the sink, this practice leads to slow drainage and, eventually, blocked drains.

-Coffee grounds clump together when mixed with water; unlike other kitchen waste, they don’t break down easily.
-Over time, the accumulation of grounds can create a significant blockage in your sink drain.
+Coffee grounds clump together when mixed with water; unlike other kitchen waste, they don’t break down quickly.
+Over time, the accumulated ground can create a significant blockage in your sink drain.

-Also, mixing coffee grounds with other substances like coconut oil or dairy products can result in a messy blob that sticks to the pipes, exacerbating the plumbing issue.
+Mixing coffee grounds with other things like coconut oil or dairy can lead to a messy blob that sticks to your pipes, worsening the plumbing situation.

 The Domino Effect of Coffee Grounds in Your Plumbing